filakhtov/gentoo-use-docs/sys-libs/readline.md

 This flag should only be enabled if there is a need for the static libraries.

+### unicode
+When enabled ensure that the `unicode` flag is enabled for the [sys-libs/ncurses](../sys-libs/ncurses.md) package and use the `libncursesw` (wide unicode version) instead of `libncurses`.

+It is recommended to enable this flag to properly support characters from multibyte encodings, however it can be safely disabled if there is no need to use languages other than English.

 ### utils
 Run a configure script from `examples/rlfe` directory followed by the `make` command.
 Build and install an `rlfe` binary (ReadLine Front-End) that can execute an interactive program and let readline handle input line editing.